August 19, 2015

 A white layer mask thumbnail appears on the reflection layer.

-Step 15: Apply Gradient on the Reflection layer
+15. Apply Gradient on the reflection's layer.

 The Gradient Tool.